Rachel Tillett

 Additional information

-I offer a 20-minute free informal call prior to booking a session.
-This gives you the chance to ask any questions you may have.
+I offer a 20-minute free informal call/online meeting prior to booking a session giving you the chance to ask any questions you have.
 There is no such thing as a silly question, so please ask whatever you need to know.
-This call also gives you the opportunity to see how you feel talking to me as it's important to find a counsellor that you feel at ease with.
+This call is also an opportunity to see how you feel talking to me as it's important to find a counsellor that you feel at ease with.
+From here we can establish whether we are suited to start work together.

 When I work